WinnersProx/awesome-employees-app/README.md

 4. Consider installing MailDev globally for local emails testing by running `npm i -g maildev` in your CLI , run `maildev` upon installation completion and use [this link](http://localhost:1080) to test your emails locally.

-5. Once you're done making sure that everything is up-to-date, start enjoying it by running the following command in your command line interface and that's it :
+5. Once you're done, make sure that everything is up-to-date and start enjoying it by running the following command in your command line interface, Sweeet :
 ```sh
     $ npm start
 ```

 or

 ```sh